UK Tax Services

 We will provide you with our services to guide you through the process of completing all the necessary forms upon your arrival in the UK to familiarise yourself with the UK tax system.

-The main factors that determine the tax you pay in the UK are based on whether you are resident or domiciled in the UK.
+The main factors that determine the tax you pay in the UK are based on whether you are resident in the UK.
 The Finance Bill 2013 introduced a new statutory residence test effective from 6 April 2013 which replaced the previous non-statutory rules which were largely based on rulings of the court.

 There are many factors which will determine whether you are resident in the UK, and it is not simply a question of the number of days you are physically present in the UK during a tax year, although this is an important consideration.
 If you are in the UK for 183 days or more in a tax year, you are resident in the UK and there are no exceptions to this.